uptonking/note4yaoo/lib-collab-crdt.md

   - Deletions in Yjs are treated very differently from insertions.
   - 👉🏻 Insertions are implemented as a sequential operation based CRDT, but deletions are treated as a simpler state based CRDT.
 # [A comprehensive study of Convergent and Commutative Replicated Data Types_201101](https://www.researchgate.net/publication/50949847)
-- CvRDT
+- CvRDT/state-based
   - State-based mechanisms (CvRDTs) are simple to reason about, since all necessary information is captured by the state.
   - They require weak channel assumptions, allowing for unknown numbers of replicas.
   - However, sending state may be inefficient for large objects; this can be tackled by shipping deltas, but this requires mechanisms similar to the op-based approach.
   - Historically, the state-based approach is used in ﬁle systems such as NFS, AFS, Coda, and in key-value stores such as Dynamo and Riak.

-- CmRDT
+- CmRDT/op-based
   - Specifying operation-based objects (CmRDTs) can be more complex since it requires reasoning about history, but conversely they have greater expressive power.
   - The payload can be simpler since some state is effectively offloaded to the channel.
   - Op-based replication is more demanding of the channel, since it requires reliable broadcast, which in general requires tracking group membership.